juxor/afaq/markdown/secI5.md

 instituted by the commune."_ [James Guillaume, _"On Building the New Social Order"_, pp. 356-79, **Bakunin on Anarchism**, p.
 371]

 This system could be based around a voluntary militia, in which all members of the community could serve if they so desired.
 Those who served would not constitute a professional body; instead the service would be made up of local people who would join for short periods of time and be replaced if they abused their position.
 Hence the likelihood that a communal militia would become corrupted by power, like the current police force or a private security firm exercising a policing function, would be vastly reduced.
-Moreover, by accustoming a population to intervene in anti-social as part of the militia, they would be empowered to do so when not an active part of it, so reducing the need for its services even more.
-In this way _"we will defend ourselves .
-. . without delegating to anyone the special function of the defence of society"_ and this is _"the only effective method"_ of stopping and reducing anti-social activity.
+Moreover, by accustoming a population to intervene in anti-social acts as part of the militia, they would be empowered to do so when not an active part of it, so reducing the need for its services even more.
+In this way _"we will defend ourselves . . . without delegating to anyone the special function of the defence of society"_ and this is _"the only effective method"_ of stopping and reducing anti-social activity.
 [Malatesta, **Op.
 Cit.**, p.
 132]

- Such a body would not have a monopoly on protecting others, but would simply be on call if required.
+Such a body would not have a monopoly on protecting others, but would simply be on call if others required it.
 It would no more be a monopoly of defence (i.e. a "police force") than the current fire service is a monopoly.
 Individuals are not banned from putting out fires today because the fire service exists, similarly individuals will be free to help stop anti-social crime by themselves, or in association with others, in an anarchist society.

 Of course there are anti-social acts which occur without witnesses and so the "guilty" party cannot be readily identified.
 If such acts did occur we can imagine an anarchist community taking two courses of action.
-The injured party may look into the facts themselves or appoint an agent to do so or, more likely, an ad hoc group would be elected at a community assembly to investigate specific crimes of this sort (subject to control and recall by the community).
+The injured party may look into the facts themselves or appoint an agent to do so or, more likely, an ad hoc group would be elected at a community assembly to investigate specific crimes of this sort.
+Such a group would be given the necessary "authority" to investigate the crime and be subject to recall by the community if they start trying to abuse whatever authority they had.
 Once the investigating body thought it had enough evidence it would inform the community as well as the affected parties and then organise a court.
 Of course, a free society will produce different solutions to such problems, solutions no-one has considered yet and so these suggestions are just that, suggestions.

 As is often stated, prevention is better than cure.
-This is as true of crime as of disease and so crime is best fought by rooting out its **causes** as opposed to punishing those who act in response to these causes.
+This is as true of crime as of disease.
+In other words, crime is best fought by rooting out its **causes** as opposed to punishing those who act in response to these causes.
+For example, it is hardly surprising that a culture that promotes individual profit and consumerism would produce individuals who do not respect other people (or themselves) and see them as purely means to an end (usually increased consumption).
+And, like everything else in a capitalist system, such as honour and pride, conscience is also available at the right price -- hardly an environment which encourages consideration for others, or even for oneself.

+In addition, a society based on hierarchical authority will also tend to produce anti-social activity because the free development and expression it suppresses.
+Thus, authority (which is often claimed to be the only cure for crime) actually helps produce it.
 As Emma Goldman argued, crime _"is naught but misdirected energy.
 So long as every institution of today, economic, political, social, moral conspires to misdirect human energy into wrong channels; so long as most people are out of place doing things they hate to do, living a life they loathe to live, crime will be inevitable, and all the laws on the statues can only increase, but never do away with, crime"_ [**Red Emma Speaks**, p.
 71] Erich Fromm, decades later, made the same point:

 > _"It would seem that the amount of destructiveness to be found in individuals is proportionate to the amount to which expansiveness of life is